marrow/htdsa-python/README.md

-# HTTP Digital Signature Algorithm, Draft 201518a
+# HTTP Digital Signature Algorithm

+> Draft 2015-18-A

 A light-weight digital signature algorithm for cryptographic verification of HTTP requests and responses, secured RPC, and SSO.